 - Nutmeg or cinnamon

-- Organic, grass-fed butter (Organic Valley, Kerrygold or Vital Farms are good brands) – If you can source some butter or raw cream from a local farmer, that’s my favorite option!
+- Organic, grass-fed butter – If you can source some butter or raw cream from a local farmer, thatโs my favorite option!

 - Chopped nuts (optional) – pecans or walnuts are my favorite in this dish